zacanger/niddesa/text/generated-translations/mahaniddesa/03-sinhala-amazon.md

 [APZ 19.6] (#apz19 .6) {#apz19 .6 .ref .apz} "A transient comparison associate
 There are three compassions of the “did”.
 Complying of Machinery (Monthentha) Convenience, consensual constipation, constipation.
-What are the machines? (ii) Immunities Nirvana is said to be Ekanshanthi.
+What are the machines? (ii) Immunities Nibbana is said to be Ekanshanthi.
 Something settles all editors All the ends made are compounded cravings depleted, if they are depleted.
-Nirvana. (iii) What is the jaganga shantha? (iv)
+Nibbana. (iii) What is the jaganga shantha? (iv)
 The nivaranahu are symmetrical to the preeminence.
 Skin to the secondary center Critics of Wadunahu have been salient.
 Tertiary Center Pritiya Sanghune Wei.
 Suaduduk Sanathanahu to the Chatunahu Center